 Dhul Hijjah is the last month of the Islamic lunar year, and it is a month filled with great blessings for those who seek its rewards and follow the teachings outlined in the Holy Qur’an.

-Indeed, there is so much more to this for Muslims across the world, Dhul Hijjah brings many lessons that we can learn from and reflect upon – especially as the month draws to a close and we prepare to enter the Islamic New Year.
+Indeed, Dhul Hijjah brings many lessons that we can learn from and reflect upon – especially as the month draws to a close and we prepare to enter the Islamic New Year.